wavefrontHQ/docs/pages/doc/ts_cumulativeHisto.md

 percentile(90, cumulativeHisto(align(5m, counter_sum(req_latency_bucket, le) * 60)))
 ```

-Here, we are creating a T-digest and adding sampling points based on the range and the cound of the bucket.
+Here, we are creating a T-digest and adding sampling points based on the range and the count of the bucket.

 ### Grouping